EDIpack/EDIpack2.0/doc/quickstart/01_anderson.rst

       call ed_read_input('inputED.conf')

-where we load both the |edipack2| and SciFortran_ libraries through their main module :f:mod:`EDIPACK2` and :f:mod:`SCIFOR`.
+where we load both the |edipack| and SciFortran_ libraries through their main module :f:mod:`EDIPACK` and :f:mod:`SCIFOR`.
 We also define some local variables and proceed with reading the input file :code:`"inputED.conf"` using the function :f:func:`ed_read_input`.